Business Level 3

 Please note the entry requirements below reflect the new GCSE grading structure for 2017 entry.

-If you do not have a grade 4 (grade C) or above in English and/or maths, you will be required to take an assessment so we can ensure you receive the best support at UCB.
+- If you do not have a grade 4 (grade C) or above in English and/or maths, you will be required to complete an assessment so we can ensure you receive appropriate support

 What will I study?